AutoResearch/autora-template/README.md

 ### Step 3: Implement Your Code

-You may now add you a folder in the respective feature category.
+You may now add a folder in the respective feature category.
 For instance, if you would like to implement and experimentalist sampler, then you may rename the subfolder ``example_sampler`` in ``src/autora/experimentalist/sampler/`` and add your implementation of the sampler in the ``__init__.py`` file.
 You may also add additional files in this folder.
 Just make sure to import the core function or class of your feature